-For configuration examples and setup instructions, see the acme config stream section.
+For configuration examples and setup instructions, see the ACME in Stream Module section.

-Syntax acme $name$;
+Syntax acme name;

-Default
+Default -

 Context server

-For all domains specified in server_name directives in all server blocks that reference an ACME client from the HTTP module with the given name, a single certificate will be obtained; if the server_name configuration changes, the certificate will be updated to account for the changes.
+For all domains specified in server\name directives in all server blocks that reference an ACME client from the HTTP module with the given name, a single certificate will be obtained; if the server\name configuration changes, the certificate will be updated to account for the changes.